-Here’s what you need to know about moving from Dubai to Kenya.
+Here’s what you need to know about moving to Kenya from Dubai.

-1. First Arrivals Must Meet Certain Conditions to Import Used Household Goods and Personal Effects Duty-Free
+1. First Arrivals Must Meet Conditions for Duty Exemptions on Household Goods and Personal Effects

-First arrivals coming to Kenya for a new contract are exempted from paying taxes on their household goods and personal effects, as well as one motor vehicle.
+First arrivals coming to Kenya for a new contract of not less than 2 years are exempted from paying taxes on household goods and personal effects, as well as one motor vehicle.

 As a first arrival, your household goods and personal effects must also: